bkommineni/CS686-GDELT-Event-Analysis/README.md

 ## What are the most discussed topics implicating both the United States and Switzerland?

-To answer this question, we simply filtered records by looked at the attributes *Actor1CountryCode* and *Actor2CountryCode*, and then sorted by "number of mentions":
+To answer this question, we simply filtered records by looking at the attributes *Actor1CountryCode* and *Actor2CountryCode*, and then sorted by "number of mentions":

 ```python
 def either_country_code(row, country1, country2):